 A brief web search for quiet power suppliers will turn up countless results.
 Of course, it’s best to stick with a trusted brand when purchasing computer gear.

 Your GPU also generates a lot of heat, which causes the GPU fan to be very loud when it attempts to cool your system.
-If changing the GPU fan proves impossible, try adding a brand new graphics card.
+If changing it proves impossible, replace the whole graphics card.

-When shopping for a GPU, look at vendors that have made an effort to minimize fan noise.
-If efficiency isn’t a primary consideration, consider a passive model with no fan.
-However, I recommend against this option for most systems.
+When shopping for a GPU, look at vendors that have tried to minimize fan noise.
+If efficiency isn’t a primary consideration, consider a fanless passive model.
+However, I recommend this option for most systems.

 Utilize quiet case fans

 Case fans are one of the most audible components of any device.
-Although they’re necessary for cooling the mechanics, they don’t have to be loud.
+Although necessary for cooling the mechanics, they don’t have to be loud.
 However, the bigger the fan, the noisier it is in general.

 Fans are usually 80mm, 120mm, 140mm, and 200mm.
 You’ll need a case that suits your make and model.

-While the most common sized fan is 120mm.
-And installing larger fans where possible contributes to the less overall noise.
+While the most common-sized fan is 120mm.
+And installing larger ones where possible contributes to less overall noise.

 How?
 By requiring fewer RPMs to move the same amount of air.
-The larger fan blades will move a greater air volume, making the total demand speed up considerably less.
+The larger fan blades will move a greater air volume, reducing the demand for higher rotational speeds.

-I discuss how you can add fans to your computer in this article if you need to know more.
+I also discuss how to add fans to your computer if you need to know more.

 Add a fan speed controller

 However, not all case fans are this adaptable.
 Instead, they’re usually switched on and operating at the same rate regardless of the device’s temperature.

-By installing a fan controller, you can help your system fans function more efficiently and quietly.
-By setting up a curve profile, you can achieve a harmonious balance between fan speed and noise using the controller’s software.
+Installing a controller can help your system fans function more efficiently and quietly.
+By setting up a curve profile, you can achieve a harmonious balance between speed and noise using the controller’s software.

 Install vibration-resistant fan mounts

 As stated previously, some case fans have anti-vibration pads.
-These pieces can be very efficient, but they don’t target other components that could produce loud noises.
+These pieces can be efficient but don’t target other components that could produce loud noises.